cyanwaves-audio/ForkGitResetCommit/README.md

 I've also included some icons for the batch file shortcut.
 I think they encapsulate the mood when you need to do this.

+If you find this useful, please consider buying me a coffee c:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F6IPV5V)